bitkub/bitkub-official-api-docs/restful-api.md

         "filled": 3999.97, // filled amount
         "total": 4000, // total amount
-        "status": "filled", // order status: filled, unfilled "history": [
+        "status": "filled", // order status: filled, unfilled "partial_filled": false, // true when order has been partially filled, false when not filled or fully filled "remaining": 0, // remaining amount to be executed "history": [
             {
                 "amount": 98.14848,